kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - Policy definitions match rules are validated to match one or more apiGroup + resource + operation.
 - Policy bindings are not required to match apiGroup + resource + operation since the policy definition is already required to do this.
+But they may further narrow down the match.
+This is useful when rolling out policies.
+E.g. when transitioning a policy from Warn to Deny, being able to narrow down the resource match allows for more fine grained rollout steps.

 This encourages policy definition authors to consider the assumptions that the CEL expressions make.
 If the expressions unconditionally access `object` without